Nghia-nee/a_noob_web/README.md

 # a_noob_web
 a basic website to name your children.
-This is a basic web and our web programming class project
+This is a basic web which is our web programming class project (NT208)